 Curve from grid surface¶

-It uses Strands from Grid Surface Hair Generator, where active mesh will guide be used for guiding hair strands flow.
+It uses Strands from Grid Surface Hair Generator, where active mesh will be used as guide for strands flow.
 Guide mesh has to have grid topology: made of quads,

 Useful for: long hair, eyelashes, hair buns, layered type of hair etc. It's designed to generate low poly mesh, so it runs smoothly mobile games.